PsiData

 meshMeshCodeType, optional

-Override the mesh stagger inferred from the quantity’s Props entry.
-Useful for files whose stagger differs from the PSI convention.
+Override the mesh stagger from the quantity’s Props entry.

 Returns:

-An open reader object implementing the full _HdfInterface API.
-The concrete type depends on model and the file extension.
+Open reader implementing the full _HdfInterface API.
+Concrete type depends on the file extension.

 Raises: